 As summer is gearing up, Jason and I have started to discuss where we’d like to road trip with the kids this year.
 I just love having the whole family together in the car singing, playing games, and exploring new sights.
-I’ve gathered 10 of our best road trips from NYC for some ultimate inspo.
+I’ve gathered 11 of our best road trips on the east coast from NYC for some ultimate inspo.

 Back in March Ryder and I took a road trip from NYC to Philly and he’s still raving about it.
 Taking the Megabus from midtown allowed this trip to truly be effortless.
 The long bus ride is a great way to have a quality catch up when carving out one on one time with one of your kids.
 Once there, we went to all the major sights and definitely filled up on amazing Philly cheese steaks.
-Philadelphia is an amazing city for kids of all ages.
+Philadelphia is an amazing city for kids of all ages, we always have the best time there!

 Shelter Island, New York

 Only five short hours away from New York City is the quintessential town of Kennebunkport Maine.
+It is one of the best places to check out in the summer!
 When we went last summer I was truly on a summer cloud 9!
 We indulged in an abundance of lobster, salt water taffy, fresh creamery ice cream, just to name a few.
 Our days were spent on the beach, bike riding, and making s’mores at our hotel in the evenings.
 We really had the most amazing Maine experience.

 Montauk, New York